alexshidagoatnocap/BlinkTestH7Debug/README.md

     ![alt text](README_assets/image-10.png)

     In the **Call Stack** menu, you should now be able to toggle both LEDs by clicking **Continue** for whichever specified profile you want.
 The CM7 controls the Green LED and the CM4 controls the Yellow LED.
+You can remove either breakpoints to let the CM4/CM7 blink programs continue running without stopping.

     I have also set global variables count and count2 for the CM7 and CM4 cores respectively to monitor.